hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     Flags:
           --caname string                Name of CA
-      -c, --config string                Configuration file (default "$HOME/.fabric-ca-client/fabric-ca-client-config.yaml") --csr.hosts stringSlice        A list of space-separated host names in a certificate signing request --csr.serialnumber string      The serial number in a certificate signing request -d, --debug                        Enable debug level logging
+      -c, --config string                Configuration file (default "$HOME/.fabric-ca-client/fabric-ca-client-config.yaml") --csr.hosts stringSlice        A list of comma-separated host names in a certificate signing request --csr.serialnumber string      The serial number in a certificate signing request -d, --debug                        Enable debug level logging
           --enrollment.label string      Label to use in HSM operations --enrollment.profile string    Name of the signing profile to use in issuing the certificate --id.affiliation string        The identity's affiliation
-          --id.attrs stringSlice         A space-separated list of attributes of the form <name>=<value> (e.g. foo=foo1 bar=bar1)
+          --id.attrs stringSlice         A list of comma-separated attributes of the form <name>=<value> (e.g. foo=foo1 bar=bar1)
           --id.maxenrollments int        The maximum number of times the secret can be reused to enroll --id.name string               Unique name of the identity --id.secret string             The enrollment secret for the identity being registered